Nurses Revision

 • When constructing a figure, follow the same guidelines as for a table, but the heading of a figure is usually placed below the figure.

-Chapter Five: Discussion, Conclusions, and Recommendations
+Chapter Five: Discussions, Recommendations, and Conclusions

 Key Points in Discussion of Results: